Beatrice Vio: Athletics

 Vio is a champion wheelchair fencer.
 She uses a special prosthetics to hold her foil, fencing from the shoulder.
 Under the coaching of Federica Berton and Alice Esposito she took part in her first wheelchair fencing competition in 2010.
 Her experience inspired her parents to found the non-profit organization Art4sport Onlus, which promotes sport for amputee young people.

 The 2012 Summer Paralympics were too early in her career for her to take part, but she was chosen as a torchbearer for the opening ceremony after an online campaign where more than 1,000 people emailed the International Paralympic Committee to support her candidacy.

-In 2013, she won her first World Cup in Montreal after she defeated Olympic silver medallist Gyöngyi Dani.
+In 2013, she won her first World Cup in Montreal after she defeated Olympic silver medalist Gyöngyi Dani.
 For this performance she was named paralympic athlete of the month by the International Paralympic Committee.